-Sex trafficking and commercial sexual exploitation differ depending on your program's geographic location in Texas.
+Sex trafficking and commercial sexual exploitation differ depending on your geographic location in Texas.
 Smaller cities may not have sexually oriented businesses like strip clubs or illicit massage businesses, and street trafficking may not be evident, but most, if not all, communities have online advertisements.
-Sharing your local program's efforts to use the CASA ACT Program Guide and the intention to become a stakeholder in this knowledge of trafficking space requires information in your immediate area.
+Sharing your local program's efforts to use the CASA ACT Program Guide and the intention to become a stakeholder in this of traffickina requires knowledae space information in your immediate area.